-1. Power down the chassis and unplug the power cord.
-If your chassis includes a redundant power supply (at least two power modules), you can leave the workstation running and remove only one power supply.
-2. Push the release tab (on the back of the power supply) as illustrated in Figure 6-5.
+1. With a redundant power supply (two power modules), you can leave the workstation running and remove only the failed power supply.
+2. Push the release tab (on the back of the power supply) as illustrated in Figure 6-6.
 3. Pull the power supply out using the handle provided.
 4. Replace the failed power module with the exact same model (available from Supermicro).
 5. Push the new power supply module into the power bay until you hear a click.
-6. Plug the AC power cord back into the module and power up the workstation.
+6. Plug the AC power cord back into the module.

-Figure 6-5.
+Figure 6-6.
 Power Supply Release Button